mattshardman/test-docs/docs/index.md

 ## Overall Philosophy

-* Component driven design
-* TDD using visual testing as primary testing mechanism
+* Component Driven Design - build up stories from small components into larger composed components and pages, each with simulated states and data mocked using msw
 * Use stories as main tests (isolate components and write stories to simulate as many states as feasible)
-* Only use testing library to verify difficult to reach states don't overuse
+* Only use testing library to verify difficult to reach states - don't overuse
-* Build up stories from small components into larger composed components and pages, each with simulated states and data mocked using msw
 * Chromatic to automate visual testing process (pick up regressions etc).
 * Limit user-flow testing (cypress) sparingly and only to test key user flows